yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-02-bigo-and-functional/README.md

 ```
 * A program with no side effects at all is not very usefull
  * No side effects means no input or output from or to devices and the user
-* Because a program with no-side effects is not useful, functional programers try two write there code as functional as possible
+* Because a program with no-side effects is not useful, functional programers try to write their code as functional as possible
  * They do this by creating as few functions with side effects as possible
- * They also have design patterns for wraping functions with side effects so they act like pure functions
+ * They also have design patterns for wrapping functions with side effects so they act like pure functions
-* Functional programers use a powerful techneque called function composition that allows them to create functions out of function combinations
+* Functional programers use a powerful technique called function composition that allows them to create functions out of function combinations
 * Pros of functional programming
  * Easy to test
- * When done correclty its more readble
+ * When done correclty its more readable
  * By isolating the the code with the most potential for bugs (code with side effects) to as few places as possible, you reduce the time it takes to track down bugs
- * Encurages modularization
+ * Encourages modularization
 * Cons of functional programming
  * Looks more complex at first
- * Functions may have more argumetns
+ * Functions may have more arguments

-### Impertive vs Functional example
+### Imperative vs Functional example
-#### Impertive alphabetical sort
+#### Imperative alphabetical sort
-Imperitve code is hard to read because you have to figure out what is happening on each line.
+Imperative code is hard to read because you have to figure out what is happening on each line.
 Loops are generaly very hard to read.
 ``` javascript
 function alphabeticalSort(items) {
     var length = items.length;